Bosko's Fox Hunt

-Bosko's Fox Hunt is the sixteenth title in the Looney Tunes series featuring Bosko.
+Bosko's Fox Hunt is a 1931 American animated comedy short film.
+It is the sixteenth film in the Looney Tunes series featuring Bosko.
 It was released on November 28, 1931.
 (Note: Archived from a December 3 article, this is based on the fact that new cartoon shorts would premiere in theaters on Saturdays.)
-It is directed by Hugh Harman, and the film score was composed by Frank Marsales.
+It was directed by Hugh Harman, and the film score was composed by Frank Marsales.

 The cartoon's plot is somewhat similar to that of the later Looney Tunes cartoons Porky's Duck Hunt (1937) and Porky's Hare Hunt (1938).
+It is Foxy's only appearance in the Looney Tunes series, making a cameo appearance as a generic fox, and his last appearance overall.